-[defaults]

-priority=4

-max\enable=3

-actions=email,log

-auto\enable=Y

-enable=N

-grace=120m

-window=0

-vclose=

-target\category=

-button\text=Enable Network

-snort\rules=local.rules,bleeding-attack\response.rules,bleedingexploit.rules,bleeding-p2p.rules,bleeding-scan.rules,bleeding-virus.rules

-vlan=isolationVlan

-whitelisted\categories=

-max\enable Number of times a host will be able to try and self remediate before they are locked out and have to call the help desk.
-This is useful for users who just click through violation pages.

-auto\enable Specifies if a host can self remediate the violation (enable network button) or if they can not and must call the help desk.

-grace Amount of time before the violation can reoccur.
-This is useful to allow hosts time (in the example 2 minutes) to download tools to fix their issue, or shutoff their peer-to-peer application.

-window Amount of time before a violation will be closed automatically.
+[defaults] priority=4 max_enable=3 actions=email,log auto_enable=Y enable=N grace=120m delay_by=0 window=0 vclose= target_category= button_text=Enable Network snort_rules=local.rules,bleeding exploit.rules,bleeding-p2p.rules vlan=isolationVlan whitelisted_categories= -attack_response.rules,bleeding- ,bleeding-scan.rules,bleeding-virus.rules max_enable Number of times a host will be able to try and self remediate before they are locked out and have to call the help desk.
+This is useful for users who just click through violation pages. auto_enable Specifies if a host can self remediate the violation (enable network button) or if they can not and must call the help desk. grace Amount of time before the violation can reoccur.
+This is useful to allow hosts time (in the example 2 minutes) to download tools to fix their issue, or shutoff their peer-to- peer application. delay_by Amount of time before the violation action will run. window Amount of time before a violation will be closed automatically.
 Instead of allowing people to reactivate the network, you may want to open a violation for a defined amount of time instead.
 You can use the allowed time modifiers or the dynamic keyword.
 Note that the dynamic keyword only works for accounting violations.
 Dynamic will open the violation according to the time you set in the accounting violation (ie. You have an accounting violation for 10GB/month.
-If you bust the bandwidth after 3 days, the violation will open and the release date will be set for the last day of the current month.)

-vclose When selecting the "close" action, triggering the violation will close the one you select in the vclose field.
-This is an experimentalworkflow for Mobile Device Management (MDM).

-target\category When selecting the "role" action, triggering the violation will change the node's role to the one you select in the target\category field.

-button\text Text displayed on the violation form to hosts.
+If you bust the bandwidth after 3 days, the violation will open and the release date will be set for the last day of the current month.) vclose When selecting the "close" action, triggering the violation will close the one you select in the vclose field.
+This is an experimentalworkflow for Mobile Device Management (MDM). target_category When selecting the "role" action, triggering the violation will change the node's role to the one you select in the target_category field. button_text Text displayed on the violation form to hosts.

+snort_rules

-snort\rules The Snort rules file is the administrators responsibility.
+The Snort rules file is the administrators responsibility.
 Please change this to point to your violation rules file(s).
 If you do not specify a full path, the default is /usr/local/pf/conf/snort.
 If you need to include more than one file, just separate each filename with a comma.